Chinthika/order-service-python/README.md

    ```bash
    python main.py
    ```
-   The service is available on `http://localhost:8000`, metrics on `http://localhost:8000/metrics`.
+   The service is available on `http://localhost:8000`.

 ### Running via Docker